This month only – get free shipping with no minimum purchase! Shop now

 Check the format of the drive

-Toolkit will typically display this message when the volume format is not natively recognized by Windows.
+Toolkit will typically display a 'No readable volumes' status when the volume format is not natively recognized by Windows.
 Example, Mac OS Extended (Journaled) — Commonly referred to as HFS+.

 To address formatting issues, please use the following article: